DarkBullNull/VMP.NET-Kill/README.md

 # VMP.NET-Kill
 This program allows you to bypass CRC checking and anti-debugging.
-Doesn't work when the app is packaged.
+# Doesn't work when the app is packaged(need unpack).
-The file must be named: "vmp.exe" (and don't delete it!)
+# The file must be named: "vmp.exe" (and don't delete it!)

-Fix CRC-checking (Token: 0x0600008B - Not always, there may be a different token.
-You can find GClass7):
+Fix CRC-checking (Token: 0x0600008B - Not always, there may be a different token. !You can find GClass7!):
 ```csharp
 public uint method_0(IntPtr intptr_0, uint uint_1)
     {